Project-MONAI/MONAI/docs/source/highlights.md

 ```

 ### 2. Implementation of generic 2D/3D networks
-And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, EfficientNet, etc. All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.
+And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, EfficientNet, Attention based networks, etc. All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.

-### 3. Transfer learning based on NVIDIA Clara MMAR
-{placeholder}

-### 4. Network wrapper to finetune final layers
+### 3. Network adapter to finetune final layers
-{placeholder}
+To leverage existing public networks in our own projects, we usually need to finetune the last few layers of network to adapt to our dataset.
+MONAI provides `NetAdapter` to easily replace the last layer of model by convolutional layer or FC layer.
+A typical usage example is to adapt [Torchvision models](https://pytorch.org/vision/stable/models.html) for other datasets.

 ## Evaluation
 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included: